top of page

 Aug 26, 2025

 At Athelhampton we remember that 540 years ago today it was the Battle of Bosworth.
 On 22 August 1485, King Richard III was slain, and lost his throne to Henry Tudor, who would become King Henry VII.
-Among those caught in the turmoil was Thomas Martyn of Athelhampton, injured at Bosworth, he died soon after.
+Among those caught in the turmoil was Thomas Martyn of Athelhampton.
+Injured at Bosworth, he died soon after.
 His son William Martyn inherited the estate, and under the new Tudor King he became Sheriff of Dorset and a Royal commissioner.
-Athelhampton’s great oak front door with i
+The great oak front door with its ancient

 Juliet Braidwood